amarsalehi/kiamid/README.md

 The application will open a graphical user interface (GUI) where you can select the reference and leaf images and enter the required reference image size information.
 Click the "Start Processing" button to calculate the leaf area.
 The estimated leaf area for each leaf will be displayed, along with the original leaf image and a processed image showing the leaf contours.

+## Example
+Here's a step-by-step example of how to use the Kiamid Leaf Area Calculator:
+1. Run the program.
+2. Upload the reference photo _reference_image.jpg_ and the leaf photo _leaf.jpg_.
+3. Enter the Reference Length in cm _(This example is 15 cm)_ and Reference Width in cm _(This example is 15 cm)_.
+4. Enter the Reference Length in pixels _(This example is 1183)_ and Reference Width in pixels _(This example is 1183)_.
+5. Click on Start Processing.

 ## Important Notes
 The accuracy of the leaf area estimation depends on properly capturing the reference image and leaf images from the same height and providing accurate reference image size information.